14thibea/megamix/doc/getting_started.rst

 ===========

 The MeGaMix package (Methods for Gaussian Mixtures) allows Python developpers to fit different kind of models on their data.
 The different models are clustering methods of unsupervised machine learning.
-Four models have been implemented, from the most simple to the most complex :
+Four models have been implemented, from the most simple to the most complex:

 * K-means
 * GMM (Gaussian Mixture Model)
 * VBGMM (Variational Bayesian Gaussian Mixture Model)